EduardoZepeda/hugo-theme-latte/README.md

 ```

 ### mailchimp susbscribe form

+Requires some text variables to be set

+* subscribebannertext (The banner at the bottom of the screen)
+* mailchimphiddenfield (Mailchimp hidden field, provided by mailchimp)
+* mailchimpurl (Mailchimp url, provided by mailchimp)
+* subscribetitle (The title of the subscription form)
+* subscribedescription (The subscription form description)

 For the mailchimp form to render, right after each post, you'll need at least the *mailchimphiddenfield* and *mailchimpurl* variables.
 If one of those is not set, the form won't render.